reef-pi/reef-pi/README.md

 ## Software stack

+Reefer controller uses additional softwares other than the core go based controller daemon.
+These include:

-- Ubuntu 16.04 on Raspberry Pi 2.
+- Ubuntu 16.04 as base operating system.
-- Core software is written in go
+- Go language and build tools for all develoment purposes.
-- Hardware abstractions are on top of gobot or embd
+- Hardware abstractions are provided by gobot or embd, go based IoT libraries.
-- systemd for ancillary tasks
+- systemd for ancillary tasks (periodic tasks, on-boot tasks etc)

 ## Hardware

- - Raspberry Pi.
+ - The main controller board is Raspberry Pi.
 But should be portable on most SBC running linux.
  - Most other hardwares are from Adafruit.
 They have tutorials for most of them.
 I have learned electronics while building this

 ### Setup